thulubbs23-cpu/MIS-311/README.md

 * Missing values: **4 values**
   - _Average monthly income column_: 2 missing values ( C162, C178)
   - _Region column_: 2 missing values ( E26, E39)
-=> Handling missing values:
+**Handling missing values:**
-- Average monthly income column: should be deleted because only 2 lines are missing in 201 → does not greatly affect the overall.
+- The 2 missing values in the average monthly income column were removed because they represent a very small proportion of the dataset (less than 2%) and could bias affordability calculations if imputed.
-- Region comlumn: should be deleted because duplicates do not provide additional information and cause errors when calculating averages, totals, and statistical analysis.
-The four missing values ​​account for approximately 1.98% of the total 202 values.
+- The 2 missing values in the region column were removed due to insufficient information for accurate classification.
- After deletion, there are 198 rows and 5 columns left.
+- Overall, the missing values account for approximately **1.99% of the total 201 observations**, which is unlikely to significantly affect the analysis.
-* Duplicate row: **2 duplicate rows** found and removed => Handling duplicate rows: delete the 2 duplicate rows because they do not carry additional information and do not affect the analysis.
-The two duplicate rows account for about 0.99% of the total 202 rows.
+* Duplicate row: **2 duplicate rows** were found and removed => Handling duplicate rows: delete the 2 duplicate rows because they do not carry additional information and do not affect the analysis.
+The two duplicate rows account for about 0.99% of the total 201 rows.
 Duplicate rows cause statistical bias, degrade machine learning model performance due to redundant data learning, and disrupt record uniqueness while consuming storage space.
 Therefore, removing them is necessary to ensure accurate and efficient analysis.
-=> After deletion, there are 196 rows and 5 columns left.
+=> After  handling missing values and duplicate records, there are 195 rows and 5 columns left.

 ### **Descriptive Statistics**
 <img width="525" height="296" alt="image" src="https://github.com/user-attachments/assets/bbacf540-6949-4bdd-b62a-efbc0e127a84" />